camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

    :ref: c2cgeoportal_geoportal.scripts.theme2fts.get_argparser
    :prog: docker compose exec geoportal theme2fts

+The script only indexes visible content:

+* A layer is indexed for an interface when it is attached to the interface and it is visible, that is to say public, or accessible to a role through a restriction area.
+* A layer group (block or folder) and a theme are indexed for an interface only when they contain at least one visible layer attached to that interface.
+* For a private theme (not public), the indexed roles are the theme restricted roles.
+* For a public theme, the anonymous entries are indexed only when the theme contains public layers, and role entries are indexed for the roles that have access, through a restriction area, to at least one of the theme's private layers.

 Note that some tree items' metadata are used by the ``theme2fts`` script:

 * ``searchAlias``: Comma separated list of search alias (keywords) to be added to the ``tsearch.ts``